Python-Test-Engineer/PyTest-Cookbook/docs/workshop/final_project.md

 Let's run `python -m pytest -vs -n auto --headed`.

 The `-n auto` uses pytest-xdist to determine number of cores and split tests across them.
 One can set number of cores `-n 4` etc.

+Try running PFS without the -n flag or change the number of cores used.

-The `--headed` tells Playwright to open up browsers in our E2E tests for demon puposes.
+The `--headed` tells Playwright to open up browsers in our E2E tests for demonstraion puposes.
+Generally, headless tests are used.

 We can see a CSV of results in the `results` folder.
 The console ouput is colorised with the Rich library.
 Rename the `conftest.py` in the root of the folder to say `Xconftest.py` and you will see no CSV produced and no colorisation.

+This CSV output is a result of a local plugin that is in the `conftest.py`.
+It is a lite version of `pytest-csv` but has all necessary data.

 ## Customisation